sbsmith86/ds-todos/readme.md

 This repo contains all the code for a simple todo list application built using the [Laravel](https://laravel.com) Framework and the Bootstrap CSS Framework.

-Your assignment is to:
+Your assignment is to add a feature that satisfies this user story:

+```
+As a user, I want to be able to click on a individual todo to see more detail about the task.
+```

 * Fork and clone this repository and set it up as a locall app running inside [Homestead](https://github.com/laravel/homestead).
 * Follow the installation instructions below onces you have set it up in Homestead.
 * You will notice that the application allows you to add a Todo, view all todos, and delete a todo.
 Your assignment is to link each todo to it's own page that displays more information about the todo.

-```
-As a user, I want to be able to click on a individual todo to see more detail about the task.
-```

 ### Installation instructions